Retrying Method Execution using Spring AOP

 }

-Yeah, I know I could have written these test methods a bit better, but I hope you got the idea.
+Yeah, I know I could have written these test methods a bit better, but I hope you get the idea.

-Run the JUnit tests and observe the log statement to verify whether the method retry is happening in case of Exception or not.
+Run the JUnit tests and observe the log statements to verify whether the method retry is happening in case of an Exception or not.

-Case#1: When invoking ServiceA.method1() is invoked MethodRetryHandlerAspect won’t be applied at all.
+Case#1: When ServiceA.method1() is invoked, MethodRetryHandlerAspect won’t be applied at all.

-Case#2: When invoking ServiceA.method2() is invoked, we are maintaining a counter and throwing NullPointerException for 2 times.
-But we have marked that method to ignore NullPointerExceptions.
+Case#2: When ServiceA.method2() is invoked, we are maintaining a counter and throwing a NullPointerException two times.
+But we have marked that method to ignore NullPointerException.
 So it will continue to retry for 5 times.
-But 3rd time method will be executed normally and exits the method normally.
+But the 3rd time, the method will be executed normally and exit.

-Case#3: When invoking ServiceB.method3() is invoked, we are throwing ArrayIndexOutOfBoundsException but that method is marked to ignore only IOException only.
+Case#3: When ServiceB.method3() is invoked, we are throwing an ArrayIndexOutOfBoundsException, but that method is marked to ignore only IOException.

-So this method execution won’t be retried and throws the Exception immediately.
+So this method execution won’t be retried and will throw the Exception immediately.

-Case#4: When invoking ServiceB.method4() is invoked, everything is fine so it should exit in the first attempt itself normally.
+Case#4: When ServiceB.method4() is invoked, everything is fine, so it should exit in the first attempt itself.

-I hope this example demonstrate a good enough real world usage of Spring AOP 🙂
+I hope this example demonstrates a good enough real-world usage of Spring AOP. 🙂

 Related content